 There are an estimated 20,000-25,000 polar bears in the Arctic, living in 19 subpopulations.
 These different groups overlap considerably, and the genetic differences between them are small.
 Polar bears are the world's largest land predators and are top of the food chain in the Arctic, where they prey primarily on seals.

-Why is the Barents Sea important?
+The importance of the Barents Sea

 The Barents Sea, located north of Norway and Russia, is one of the most productive marine ecosystems in the world and among the most biologically diverse in the Arctic.
 About 70% of the world’s total white fish supply comes from Arctic waters.

-It contains the world’s largest deep-water coral reef, the world’s highest density of seabirds, exceptionally large fish stocks and unique habitats for seals, whales, walrus and seabirds.
+It includes the world’s largest deep-water coral reef, the world’s highest density of seabirds, exceptionally large fish stocks and unique habitats for seals, whales, walrus and seabirds.
 There are an estimated 5,000 polar bears and around 100 bowhead whales living in this region.

 The bowhead whale was protected in the 1930s after centuries of whaling drastically reduced its population.
 There are signs that numbers are finally starting to recover, but it remains critically endangered in this region.